OpenLiberty/open-liberty-operator/doc/operator-design.md

 ## User stories
 - As Champ (architect), I would like to curate a single deployment artifact with general QoS and Open Liberty specific configuration covering advanced security, transactional and operational domains.

-- As Todd (admin) and Jane (developer), we would like be able to service our Open Liberty application containers with day 2 operations that are easy to trigger and consume.
+- As Todd (admin) and Jane (developer), we would like be able to service our Open Liberty application containers with day-2 operations that are easy to trigger and consume.

-- As Champ / Todd / Jane, we would like to utilize the Open Liberty Operator as a drop-in replacement for the Appsody Operator for the Open Liberty Application Stack.
+- As Champ / Todd / Jane, we would like to utilize the Open Liberty Operator as a drop-in replacement (mechanical migration) for the Appsody Operator for the Open Liberty Application Stack.

 ## As-is
-- what is the current behaviour / experience
+- The Appsody Operator has very useful generic QoS and the `app-deploy.yaml` from the Open Liberty Application Stack has Liberty specific values such as using the appropriate default ports and MicroProfile endpoints.
+However, it does not cover advanced Liberty scenarios such as configuring Liberty's OpenID Connect client or have Liberty specific day-2 operation such as trigger a JVM dump.

 ## To-be
-- what will be the behaviour / experience after the experience (how is it better)
-- include sample usage
+- A new Open Liberty Operator that builds upon everything that the Appsody Operator has and adds Liberty specific configuration and day-2 operations.

 ## Main Feature design